gruntwork-io/terragrunt/README.md

 #### Running all tests

-**Note**: The tests for Terragrunt run against a real AWS account and will add and remove real data from DynamoDB.
+**Note**: The tests in the `dynamodb` folder for Terragrunt run against a real AWS account and will add and remove real data from DynamoDB.
+We are not responsible for any charges you may incur.

 To run all the tests: